 Meet Mimi – she is an eleven year old JRT with Cushings Disease who was dumped at a shelter by owners who had her her entire life.
 She is now safe with us in foster care and her medical needs are all being cared for.

 Jack Russell Terrier Rescue Ontario Inc. (JRTRO) has a long history of saving senior dogs, often with many health issues.
-Help us raise $1,000 in December, and help us recruit ten new foster volunteers willing and able to foster a senior dog.
-To make a donation to this campaign, go to the Canada Helps page, and select the SAVE A SENIOR 2019 Christmas Campaign.
+Help us raise $1,000, and help us recruit ten new foster volunteers willing and able to foster a senior dog.
+To make a donation to this campaign, go to the Canada Helps page, and select the SAVE A SENIOR Campaign.

 View full story